okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-web-app/main/index.md

 ## Next steps

-You should now understand how to sign users in to your web applications using Okta.
+Here are some more things to explore now that you can use Okta for signing users in to your web applications.

 Read more: